How do plant-based milks stack up nutritionally and are they a greener choice? We checked out 71 plant milks to find out.

 But not all almond milk is created equal.
 The main ingredient in almond milk is water.
 Actual almond content varies by brand.
-Three of the brands in our survey (Blue Diamond Almond Breeze, Pams and Sanitarium So Good) only contain 2.5% almonds (in comparison, homemade almond milk contains about 18%).
+Some brands only contain 2.4% almonds (in comparison, homemade almond milk contains about 18%).

 Nutty Bruce and Pureharvest almond milks are made with “activated almonds”.
 These have been soaked in water for 12 hours to supposedly improve the digestibility and nutrition of the nut.
 But there’s no evidence activated nuts are better for you.
 A 2017 University of Otago study, published in the European Journal of Nutrition, concluded soaking nuts doesn’t improve their digestibility or availability of nutrients.

-Only 4 almond milks had calcium levels comparable to cow’s milk (about 120mg per 100ml).
+Only some almond milks had calcium levels comparable to cow’s milk (about 120mg per 100ml).

-Nine of the 19 products had added sweeteners.
-We found rice syrup, cane syrup, sugar and agave syrup in the ingredients list.
-Sanitarium So Good Almond Milk Original had the most sugar – about 2 teaspoons in a 250ml glass.
+Many almond milks contain added sweeteners.
+We found rice syrup, cane syrup, sugar, fructose and agave syrup in the ingredients list.
 Most brands have an unsweetened almond milk option, which is a healthier option.